calyxir/calyx/docs/tutorial/frontend-tut.md

 A big gap in MrXL at present is that all `reduce` operations must be performed sequentially.
 This restriction can also be lifted, but hold that thought for a moment!
 We'd like to tell you a little about reduction trees.
+Again, we provide a toy implementation using the `builder` [here][builder-red-tree].

 [astcode]: https://github.com/cucapra/calyx/blob/mrxl/mrxl/mrxl/ast.py
 [mrxldocs-install]: https://docs.calyxir.org/frontends/mrxl.html#install